Choosing Your Life Partner

 - Does this person build good friendships?
 Romantic feelings are intoxicating, and like excessive alcohol, they can cause us to behave quite differently to how we might in a sober state.
 Often, romantic feelings can cause a normally inexpressive, guarded individual to open up and share feelings and thoughts that they normally wouldn’t.
 This, in turn, has caused many a young person to proclaim in delight, “We have become best friends,” seemingly in a matter of days.
 Other statements often follow, such as: “I’m the only person he or she can really talk to…” or “They really understand me, we think just like one another.”
 These comments are often expressed with a sense of mystery and wonder as though they confirm the miraculous orchestration of God Himself.
 In most cases, they are nothing more than the common effects of romantic love in its formative stage.
 This is why we would encourage you at this point to consider the other friendships active in the potential partner’s life, those where romantic feelings are not involved.
 If your relationship with this person lasts, it will grow into far more of a committed friendship over time.
 Marriage is not being carried along on a continual wave of romantic intoxication until death!
 Granted, romance continues to play a part in the wonder of marriage, but its foundation is committed, genuine friendship.
 So, if you have become this individual’s best friend, or even only true friend in a very short period of time, we would suggest that this is anything but a good sign.
 Rather than an indication of the wonder of your relationship, it should highlight the deficiency in friendship-building, which really should be examined before your relationship proceeds.

 - What have you seen in this person’s character in terms of humility, servanthood, and love for others?
-It’s remarkably easy for even the most selfish and obnoxious of individuals to exercise servanthood and generosity when pursuing the object of their affection.
+It’s remarkably easy for even the most selfish and obnoxious of individuals to exercise servanthood and generosity when pursuing someone.
 One of the reasons it is so helpful to get to know a potential partner in a group setting prior to the introduction of romance is that it will give you a far more accurate idea of their character than the “falling in love” version will.

 - What do your friends think of this potential relationship?
 With the emerging of a romantic relationship and its tendency towards exclusivity, previously trusted friends are often neglected.
 If these friends should dare to express reservation regarding this new romantic relationship, they are often totally rejected.
 Obviously, not all friends are trustworthy; some may be jealous or selfish in their counsel.
 However, this should not normally be the case with fellow believers who are true friends.
 Rather than stepping away from them, this is a time we would encourage you to give real attention to their thoughts.
 They love you and know you and usually have your best interests at heart, so give serious consideration to their observations.